aviradinsky/partition/README.md

 # The Algorithm
 The algorithm used was independantly discovered by me.
 It is not particularly novel or complex but it is correct.

+# Use Info
+The Python implementation uses [caching](https://docs.python.org/3/library/functools.html#functools.lru_cache) and the Java implementation does not.
 \
+\
+I would therefore recommend using the Python implementation.
 # Inspiration
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/NjCIq58rZ8I/0.jpg)](https://www.youtube.com/watch?vNjCIq58rZ8I)